 ILL and Document Delivery Tips and Tricks

-The more information that you can supply the better, especially if you can tell us where you received your citation
+The more information you can supply the better, especially if you can tell us where you received your citation.

 You can use certain strategies to ensure that the request is easier for the Interlibrary Loan staff to understand.
 Following some or all of the strategies listed below can prevent your request from being sent back for more information.
 These strategies also allow you to see a broader view of the information that is available on your topic.

 - Use the Library's Resources and Tools available for use on the Library's main webpage.